-I keep messing up.
+I keep messing up with my alcoholic daughter.
 I understand what you and everyone are saying.
 Really I do.
 But I’m just not capable of following through with anything.
 She was kicked out of the last sober house for not providing the required UAs after only 7 days.
 Since we can’t afford to keep her in other housing, she’s back home.
 Quite literally it was that or homeless.

 Today I found a nearly empty bottle of vodka in her room.
 We have no idea what to do anymore.
 We say she can’t stay here if she drinks in the house, but then she does, over and over, and she has no where else to go.

-I spoke with the attorney when she was kicked out of the sober house and he said we couldn’t file to recommit unless she was a danger to herself or others.
+I spoke with the attorney when my alcoholic daughter was kicked out of the sober house and he said we couldn’t file to recommit unless she was a danger to herself or others.
 He said there weren’t new grounds unless she was driving while drunk or suicidal or physically threatening us.

 Dominique Simon-Levine understands this mother’s predicament and guides her to adopding a different approach